innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 </figure>
 </div>

 X-ray microtomography is the most promising method to experimentally access the geometry of an elementary mesh [@DES05] [@HSI15] [@HER09].
 This technique consists in scanning a representative sample of a reinforcement in order to obtain a 3D cartography and then to process the images obtained by cutting the constituent elements (the strands), separating them from each other and meshing them.
 Microtomography has the great advantage of being able to lead to interpenetration-free modeling if the appropriate digital treatments are performed [@NAO14] [@NAO15].
-An example of automation of the processing of microtomographic fabrics is shown [\[fig:1_NAO14\]](#fig:1_NAO14){reference-type="ref" reference="fig:1_NAO14"}.

 <div style="text-align:center;">
 <figure>